marbl/MetagenomeScope/README.md

 ### Standard mode

-This mode draws a normal view of the input graph, rendering each contig as either one (if the input was a scaffold graph) or two (if the input was an assembly graph) nodes.
+This mode draws a normal view of the input graph, rendering each contig as either one (if contigs are assigned explicit orientations, as in a scaffold graph) or two (if contigs are not assigned explicit orientations) nodes.
 Edges between contigs are drawn accordingly.

 In standard mode, structural patterns contained within the graph were automatically highlighted and grouped together during layout.
 These patterns